-Here is an edited version/excerpts of our conversation, for the full discussion please watch the video.
+Here is an edited version/excerpts of our conversation with Divya.
+Apart from explaining about work Saahas and Saasha NGO does, she shares interesting insights on waste management, source segregation, recycling, incineration, etc. For the full discussion please watch the video.

-Saahas was founded as a non for profit organization in 2001 under society act.
+Saahas was founded as a non for profit organization in 2001 under the society act.
 In 2013, a private limited entity was established which is called Saahas Zero Waste.
 I’m heading the non for profit arm while the founder, Wilma is heading the private limited entity.
-I’ll further give some clarification on how the two entities differ in terms of work profile and funding, etc.

 I had joined Saahas in Jan 2014, prior to that I was with HP in their supply chain analytics division.
 While I was always passionate about the environment, the trigger came because my office got relocated quite far away.
 If you are in Bangalore you will understand that office relocation is actually a life-changing moment!